|

 said Niqmaddu.
 "The spell that surrounds thisthis sunis

-far more powerful than it would need to be if his aim were merely
+far more powerful than it would need to be were his aim merely

 to keep us out.
 I suspect that, without it, we would all burn